Global Knowledge Network

 Professor Richard Kingsford

-Professor Kingsford is Director of the Centre for Ecosystem Science.
+Professor Kingsford is Director of the Centre for Ecosystem Science at UNSW Sydney.
 Good management of river systems is dependent on good information of the ecological responses and a long history of monitoring the breeding of waterbirds in the Macquarie Marshes is producing dividends.
 The Macquarie Marshes is now established as the most important site in Australia for the breeding of colonial waterbirds (herons, egrets and ibis).
 The project monitors the impacts of changing water regimes on the breeding and abundance of waterbirds in the Macquarie Marshes.
 In October of each year Professor Kingsford conducts an aerial survey to estimate the abundance of waterbirds in eastern Australia.
 This project is one of the largest surveys of fauna in the world.

 Professor Greg Leslie